Menu

 How Does Life Insurance Cover Work?

-Life insurance works to provide a covered amount for designated beneficiaries should you die when skydiving or in other circumstances throughout the fixed term of a policy.
-The cover amount self-funds through the payment of a pre-determined monthly premium throughout the policy life.
+Life insurance works to provide a covered amount for designated beneficiaries should you die while skydiving or in other circumstances throughout the fixed term of a policy.

 How Do Life Insurers View Skydiving, Parachuting Or Base Jumping?